DirtBagXon/hypseus_singe_data/00-zip-roms/README.md

 ## Creating (or Converting) a Zip ROM game

-Create a standard _zip_ file with an internal folder structure beginning with a sub-folder called `singe`
+Ensure any new zip file has an internal folder structure beginning with a sub-folder called `singe`.
 * Use the standard zip _deflate_ algorithm.

-Within that sub-folder copy the `<game>` folder with all files **except** video `.m2v` and audio `.ogg` files.
+Within the `singe` sub-folder place the `<game>` folder with all files **except** video `.m2v` and audio `.ogg` files.
 * No changes to any LUA should be required.
 It's a simple _drag'n'drop_.
-* The _framefile_ is optional.
-However, if stored in the zip creates an archive for future users.
+* The _framefile.txt_ is optional.
+However, if stored, serves as an archive for future users.

 **Important Note:**
-When storing `.cfg` files for configuration and hi-scores within the zip, ensure that the files are _'generic'_ and do not contain _your_ personal High Scores or _your_ personal configuration preferences.
-These configurations will be used, as default, on first use of the zip by a new user.
+When storing `.cfg` files (_configuration and hi-scores_) within the zip, ensure that the files are _'generic'_ and do not contain _your_ personal High Scores or _your_ personal configuration preferences.
+These configurations will be used as defaults, on the first use of the zip, by a new user.
 * Also ensure `default.cfg` mirrors `game.cfg`

 **Frameworks:**
-If the game requires a _'Framework'_, simply copy the relevant framework folder alongside the `<game>` folder, within the `singe` sub-folder.
+If the game requires a helper _'Framework'_ sub-folder, simply copy the relevant folder alongside the `<game>` folder, within the `singe` sub-folder.

 **Note**: The _Kimmy_ Framework contains (_by default_) a large sub-folder of optional _SKIN_ folders, which can bloat the overall zip.
 You can remove optional _SKIN_ folders from the `FrameworkKimmy/Skin` folder in the zip, leaving just `DEFAULT` + any others you deem relevant.